Insideall/dfp-prebid-lineitems/README.md

 ## Creating Line Items

 Modify the settings in `/script/hb/HeaderBiddingCreation.php`
-* SSP should be an array of ssp you want to create - please enter here the bidder code defined in prebid documentation
+* SSP must be an array of ssp you want to create - please enter here the bidder code defined in prebid documentation
-* Price Granularity are standard defined in [Prebid](http://prebid.org/prebid-mobile/adops-price-granularity.html).
+* Price Granularity are standards, defined on [prebid.org](http://prebid.org/prebid-mobile/adops-price-granularity.html).
-* Currency is our AdServer Currency
+* Currency is the AdServer Currency (USD, EUR...)
 * Sizes: please enter all sizes allowed on your inventory